MikeAlexMartinez/opine/README.md

 #### CREATE_TWEET

-This action will create a new tweet (when submit button is pressed on submit tweet form)
+This action will create a new tweet (when submit button is pressed on submit tweet form).

+State changes:
+  - Add new tweet to state
+  - Add tweet id to parent replies array if replyingTo exists.
+  - Add tweet id to authors tweets array.

 #### LIKE_TWEET